k1rak1ra/FEMBOY/README.md

 Inspired by Hydrus (https://github.com/hydrusnetwork/hydrus), and intending to be a nicer-looking and easier to use version of it with far better server/sync features and a modern neural network based automated tagging system.

-Mobile client (INCOMPLETE): (iOS, Android)
+Mobile client (WIP - working source available): (iOS, Android)
-- Most likely made using Flutter
+- Made using Flutter
 - Runs either in local mode or in server client mode
 - In local mode, DD instance is run locally and all images and tag data are saved locally
 - In server client mode, DD instance is run on server and client can select some images to be saved locally
-- Can edit/delete tags of images
-- Can upload/delete images
-- In server client mode, upload image to server and server returns tags
+- In server client mode, the server performs the computationally/RAM-intensive TensorFlow image tagging operations
+- Will have feature parity with desktop client

 Desktop client (Version 0.1.2 available): (Windows, Linux, MacOS, BSD?)
 - Requires Java 11+ for Linux or ONLY Java 1.8 for Windows and JAR